impeterwayne/llm-god/readme.md

 ### Custom styling (no browser extensions required)

 LLM-God now ships with an optional `custom-styles.json` file that lives next to the app's settings inside Electron's user data folder (for example `%APPDATA%/llm-god/custom-styles.json` on Windows).
 Each entry in that file contains a regular-expression `match` string and the raw CSS that should be injected into any embedded browser tab whose URL matches the expression.
-You can use aliases such as `"@llms"` to target every bundled LLM domain at once, but the default configuration now demonstrates per-site overrides with the dedicated aliases (`"@chatgpt"`, `"@gemini"`, `"@perplexity"`, `"@claude"`, `"@grok"`, `"@deepseek"`, and `"@lmarena"`) so you can tailor selectors without needing Stylus or any other extension.
+You can use aliases such as `"@llms"` to target every bundled LLM domain at once, but the default configuration now demonstrates per-site overrides with the dedicated aliases (`"@chatgpt"`, `"@gemini"`, `"@perplexity"`, `"@claude"`, `"@grok"`, `"@deepseek"`) so you can tailor selectors without needing Stylus or any other extension.

 ```jsonc
 {